thomassalgado/testservice01/README.md

 ## Errors

-If invalid parameters were passed, the server will return a JSON with a errro error message and a 400 http status
+If invalid parameters were passed, the server will return a JSON with an error message and a 400 http status